jojo535275/hermod-lcd-upgrade/README.md

 The pinout and physical layout of the two LCDs are completely different, so all connections must be rewired according to the schematic.

-The proper long‑term solution would be to design a new small PCB adapted to the Topway screen. but for now, I built a working prototype using adapter boards.
+The proper long‑term solution would be to design a new small PCB adapted to the Topway screen.

-🛠️ Prototype Method
+But for now, I built a working prototype using adapter boards.

+🛠️ Steps for the "Prototype Method"

 ![description](layout.JPG)

 1 — Solder the LCD flat cable

-I soldered the LCD’s flex cable onto a 0.7 mm → 2.54 mm FPC adapter using solder paste and flux.
+I soldered the LCD’s flex cable onto a [0.7 mm → 2.54 mm FPC adapter](https://fr.aliexpress.com/item/1005003324824895.html?spm=a2g0o.order_list.order_list_main.17.21ef5e5bzr0rSb&gatewayAdapt=glo2fra) using solder paste and flux.

 2 — Prepare the 20‑pin header adapter

-I soldered a 20‑pin 2.0 mm header onto a 2.0 mm → 2.54 mm adapter PCB, on the bottom side (the side without printed pin numbers).Soldering on the wrong side will invert the pin numbering between the two rows.
+I soldered a [20‑pin 2.0 mm header connector](https://fr.aliexpress.com/item/4000597517515.html?spm=a2g0o.order_list.order_list_main.23.21ef5e5bzr0rSb&gatewayAdapt=glo2fra) onto a [2.0 mm → 2.54 mm adapter PCB](https://fr.aliexpress.com/item/1005009823719580.html?spm=a2g0o.order_list.order_list_main.11.21ef5e5bzr0rSb&gatewayAdapt=glo2fra), on the bottom side (the side without printed pin numbers).Soldering on the wrong side will invert the pin numbering between the two rows.

 Remark: before soldering, i shorten a bit the 20 header solder pins. in such a way that once soldered, the pins do not come out much from the pcb adapter.
 This will help fitting the lcd at the right place (see step 5 bellow).